Rohan-Joseph-2002/sudoku-solver-java/README.md

 (after each answer) board is generated, or not.
 9. As a user, I want to be prompted when I am choosing a name for an SudokuAnswerBoard, if a given name has already been used.
+10. As a user, I want to be notified if a given Sudoku question board has already been answered, and be directed to the name of the saved file that contains the SudokuAnswerBoard.